bloshchytska/ScandiToKnow/README.md

 ## Story

 ### Goal
-Compare and Identify similar images taken with the camera.
-Show the Scandi-Story at the End, that belong to the image.
+Compare and Identify similar images taken with the camera and show the Scandi-Story at the End, that belong to the image

-### Methods
+### Used Methods
 1. Image Hashing, ImagePHash
-2. CartesianDistance
+2. Hamming and Cartesian Distance

 ### Flow